 We currently have employment agreements in place with Messrs.
-Hislop and Howie and Mrs. Russell that would entitle them to severance payments upon termination of employment.
-Assuming the employment of our executive officers was terminated by us without cause on December 23, 2016, Messrs.
-Hislop and Howie and Mrs. Russell would be entitled to \$1,213,122, \$302,848 and \$210,575, respectively.
-For information on the severance benefits the executives are entitled to in the event of a termination of employment, under their employment agreements entered into on November 16, 2011, see Item 11.
+Hislop, Howie and Hatcher and Mrs. Russell that would entitle them to severance payments upon termination of employment.
+Assuming the employment of our executive officers was terminated by us without cause on December 29, 2017, the last business day of fiscal year 2017, Messrs.
+Hislop, Howie and Hatcher and Mrs. Russell would be entitled to \$1,261,646, \$314,962, \$208,000 and \$109,499, respectively.
+For information on the severance benefits the executives are entitled to in the event of a termination of employment, under their employment agreements, see Item 11.
 "Executive Compensation-Employment Agreements."